manojsatwase/devTinder/src/homework.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try , catch

+- What is the different between javascript object and JSON
+- Add the express.jsob middleware to your app
+- Make your signup API dynamic to recieve data from the end user